-Therefore, practically no argument could be made against the capital of the kingdom sitting in Madrid, other than, perhaps, the fact that historically there have been several others.
-Which is not to say that there is no history in Madrid: certainly, the city might not have the millenary roots boasted by, for instance, Cádiz, or the Roman heritage of Zaragoza, but ever since the begriming of the XVII century, this previously unimportant town has been at the center of the political and economic life of the country
+Practically no argument could be made against the capital of the kingdom sitting in Madrid, other than, perhaps, the fact that historically there have been several other capital cities.
+Madrid might not have the millenary roots of Cadiz or the Roman heritage of Zaragoza, but since the 16th century, this previously unimportant town has been at the center of the Spain's political and economic life.

-The emergence of Madrid as the administrative center of the kingdom would come towards the middle of the XVI century, following the abdication of the Holy Roman Emperor Charles V, whose vast fiefdom would be split between his brother, Ferdinand, who would become the Austrian Emperor, and his son, Philip, who would become King Philip II of Spain.
-It was precisely the latter who would move the court from its traditional location in the millenary city of Toledo, to the more temperate, and less imposing, Madrid.
+The emergence of Madrid as the administrative center of the kingdom came towards the middle of the 16th century, following the abdication of the Holy Roman Emperor Charles V, whose vast fiefdom was split between his brother, Ferdinand, who would become the Austrian Emperor, and his son, Philip, who would become King Philip II of Spain.
+It was precisely the latter who moved the court from its traditional location in the millenary city of Toledo to the more temperate, and less imposing, Madrid.

-Prudent and pious, Philip ordered the construction of the Monastery of El Escorial even before moving the court to Madrid, and, despite the fact that it never became the official site of the royal court, once the main structure, with the monastery, the palace and the basilica, was completed, towards 1586, the king spent the great majority of his time there.
-Hence, it was not until the arrival of his son, Philip III, that Madrid would be fitfully developed as the capital of the largest Empire in the world at the time.
+Prudent and pious, Philip ordered the construction of the Monastery of El Escorial even before moving the court to Madrid.
+Despite the fact that it never became the official site of the royal court, once the main structure (with the monastery, the palace, and the basilica) was completed, around 1586, the king spent the great majority of his time there.
+Hence, it was not until the arrival of his son, Philip III, that Madrid would be fitfully developed as the capital of the what was then the largest empire in the world.

-Reputedly a weak and relatively disinterested ruler, Philip III was an enthusiast of the theater, a supporter of visual arts and a true lover of hunting.
-It was Philip III who ordered the construction of the city's main square, Plaza Mayor, even though wild fires would cause its aspect to change repeatedly in years to come.
-But, with the Royal Palace in place since the days of Charles V, and now an appropriate area where to lodge and cater for a proper court, Madrid was beginning to gain its final shape.
-Another crucial contribution from Philip III's reign was the development of the Palace of El Buen Retiro, just outside the walls of the city, with a lush green area that these days is comprised in the large park that bears the same name.
+Reputedly a weak and relatively disinterested ruler, Philip III was an enthusiast of the theater, a supporter of visual arts, and a true lover of hunting.
+It was Philip III who ordered the construction of Madrid's main square, Plaza Mayor, although wild fires would cause its appearance to change repeatedly in years to come.
+But, with the Royal Palace and surrounding gardens in place since the days of Charles V, and now an appropriate area to lodge and cater for a proper court, Madrid was beginning to gain its final shape.
+Another crucial contribution from Philip III's reign was the development of the Palace of El Buen Retiro, just outside the walls of the city, with a lush green area that has since been opened to the public and is a popular park for strolls and picnics.

-It is often said, however, that the greatest benefactor to the city, and the only monarch to have truly loved Madrid, was Charles III.
-The third of the Bourbon kings, Charles imported trends and fashions from Italy and, as any self-respecting French head of state, carried out important plans of beautification of the city.
-To him are due some of the most emblematic sights in Madrid, from the Puerta de Alcalá to the fountains of Cibeles and Neptune, to the unmistakable building of the Museo de El Prado, one of the most outstanding galleries in the world.
+It is often said, however, that the greatest benefactor to the city, and the first monarch to have truly loved Madrid, was Charles III.
+The third of the Bourbon kings, Charles imported trends and fashions from Italy and, as any self-respecting French head of state, carried out important plans for the beautification of the city.
+Madrid has him to thank for some of the city's most emblematic sights, from the Puerta de Alcalá to the fountains of Cibeles and Neptune and the unmistakable building of the Prado Museum, one of the most outstanding collections of art in the world.

-Come and learn Spanish in Madrid; you will soon understand that the language entails a lot more than the words that come out of your mouth.
-From history to art, going through flamenco, literature and the sheer experience of joining in the fun of one of the most hectic cities in the world, this is a perfectly unique place to spend some time improving your communicative skills.
-So make haste, and feel like a proper "madrileño" in no time!
+Come and learn Spanish in Madrid; you will soon understand that the language entails a lot more than vocabulary words to memorize.
+From history to art, going through flamenco, literature, and the sheer experience of joining in the fun of one of the most happening cities in the world, this is a perfectly unique place to spend some time studying Spanish and improving your communication skills.
+You'll feel like a proper "madrileño" in no time!